Supported Housing – for the Elderly who want to remain independent

 It’s our aim to make sure all residents are supported and given the attention they require.
 They are ably assisted by a number of volunteers who give up their free time to help run and maintain this fantastic sheltered housing home.

-Meet Bev, As house manager she oversees much of the day to day running, making sure that food makes it to the table on time and is at a high standard.
+Meet Marie, As house manager she oversees much of the day to day running, making sure that food makes it to the table on time and is at a high standard.
 That the home is clean and tidy, She looks out for each of the residents, that they are comfortable and safe.
 As well as hundreds of little and not so little things that make staying here the pleasure that it is.

 Our staff are there for all aspects of support:- from encouraging residents with getting out and about, through to preparing great freshly cooked food that meets the personal requirements of our residents.